 13. The first emperor of China (Qin Shi Huang) died from drinking a mixture of mercury and powdered jade intended to give him eternal life.

 14. The "Pompeii Masturbator" is a man who appears to have been forever immortalized in the midst of some personal time.

 15. The British supermarket chain Iceland has an EU-wide trademark on their name, and takes legal action against Icelandic companies that use it.
 The Icelandic government has applied to have their trademark invalidated, so far without success.

 Tryptophan in turkey isn’t what makes us tired after Thanksgiving dinner, it’s the overeating of carbohydrates.
 Turkey contains no more tryptophan than chicken or beef, and nuts and cheeses actually contain more.

 17. Despite its useful properties, the dandelion has grown to be regarded as a weed, as a result of the rise of lawn culture and marketing by pesticide companies.

 18. Almost all cattle are descended from only 80 aurochs tamed in Northern Mesopotamia about 10,000 years ago.

-19. Chinese philanthropist, Run Run Shaw (1907-2014) gave $1 billion to fund education, aiding over 6000 construction projects.
+19. A Chinese philanthropist named Run Run Shaw (1907-2014) gave $1 billion to fund education, aiding over 6000 construction projects.
 Because so many buildings (5000+) bear his name, Yifu, it is often confused with a generic name.

 20. 92 Russians died for every 1 American in World War 2.